1772hojaz/summativeML/README.md

   Using transfer learning with pre-trained models like ResNet or VGG16.
   Performing hyperparameter tuning with a more granular learning rate range.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-We acknowledge the open datasets used in this project and the support of the AI research community.

-## Thank You!